pretalx/pretalx-docker/README.md

 ##### context/default/

-- `Dockerfile.debian`, Debian-based container image manifest for Pretalx, used for the `pretalx/base` and `pretalx/pretalx` images
+- `Dockerfile.debian`, Debian-based container image manifest for Pretalx, used for the `pretalx/pretalx` image
-- `entrypoint.sh`, script to be evaluated at runtime when the container starts; prepared for all variants; expects an argument

 ##### context/extended/